Identification, location-domination and metric dimension on interval and permutation graphs. II. Algorithms and complexity: Introduction

 The complexity of \PBOLD{} was not studied much; Seo and Slater showed that it is NP-complete~\cite{SS10}, and the inapproximability results of Foucaud~\cite{F13j} for bipartite, co-bipartite and split graphs transfer to it.

-Problem \PBMD{} is widely studied.
-It was shown NP-complete by Garey and Johnson~\cite[Problem GT61]{GJ79}.
-This result has recently been extended to bipartite graphs, co-bipartite graphs, split graphs and line graphs of bipartite graphs by Epstein, Levin, Woeginger~\cite{ELW12j}, to a special subclass of unit disk graphs by Hoffmann and Wanke~\cite{HW12}, and to planar graphs by Diaz, Pottonen, Serna, Jan van Leeuwen~\cite{DPSV12}.
+The problem \PBMD{} is widely studied.
+It was shown to be NP-complete by Garey and Johnson~\cite[Problem GT61]{GJ79}.
+This result has recently been extended to bipartite graphs, co-bipartite graphs, split graphs and line graphs of bipartite graphs by Epstein, Levin and Woeginger~\cite{ELW12j}, to a special subclass of unit disk graphs by Hoffmann and Wanke~\cite{HW12}, and to planar graphs by Diaz, Pottonen, Serna and van Leeuwen~\cite{DPSV12}.

 Epstein, Levin and Woeginger~\cite{ELW12j} also gave polynomial-time algorithms for the weighted version of \PBMD{} for paths, cycles, trees, graphs of bounded cyclomatic number, cographs and partial wheels.
-Diaz, Pottonen, Serna, Jan van Leeuwen~\cite{DPSV12} gave a polynomial-time algorithm for outerplanar graphs, and Fernau, Heggernes, van't Hof, Meister and Saei gave one for chain graphs~\cite{FHvMS15}. \PBMD{} can most likely not be expressed in MSOL and it is an open problem to determine its complexity for bounded treewidth (even treewidth 2).
+Diaz, Pottonen, Serna, van Leeuwen~\cite{DPSV12} gave a polynomial-time algorithm for outerplanar graphs, and Fernau, Heggernes, van't Hof, Meister and Saei gave one for chain graphs~\cite{FHvMS15}. \PBMD{} can most likely not be expressed in MSOL and it is an open problem to determine its complexity for bounded treewidth (even treewidth 2).

-\PBMD{} is hard to approximate within any $o(\log n)$ factor for general graphs, as shown by Beerliova, Eberhard, Erlebach, Hall, Hoffmann, Mihal\'ak, Ram~\cite{BEEHHMR06}.
+\PBMD{} is hard to approximate within any $o(\log n)$ factor for general graphs, as shown by Beerliova, Eberhard, Erlebach, Hall, Hoffmann, Mihal\'ak and Ram~\cite{BEEHHMR06}.
 This is even true for subcubic graphs, as shown by Hartung and Nichterlein~\cite{HN12} (a result extended to \emph{bipartite} subcubic graphs in Hartung's thesis~\cite{seppThesis}).

 In light of these results, the complexity of \PBLD, \PBOLD, \PBID{} and \PBMD{} for interval and permutation graphs is a natural open question (as asked by Manuel, Rajan, Rajasingh, Chris Monica M.~\cite{honeycomb} and by Epstein, Levin, Woeginger~\cite{ELW12j} for \PBMD{} on interval graphs), since these classes are standard candidates for designing efficient algorithms to solve otherwise hard problems.